IoT Connectivity: More than a Pipeline

 Private cellular networks come at a higher cost but are separated into segregated systems running on unused frequencies.
 A private cellular network connection could also be erected with a portable base station, however, it would come at a higher cost.

-A more cost-effective approach to private cellular network connections could be achieved using SORACOM Canal, which leverages Amazon Web Services Virtual Private Cloud peering to connect IoT devices with your own personal, private cloud server.
+A more cost-effective approach to private cellular network connections could be achieved using SORACOM Canal, which leverages AWS Virtual Private Cloud peering to connect IoT devices with your own personal, private cloud server.
 And because Soracom Canal doesn’t rely on the public internet to connect IoT devices, highly sensitive data related to your devices is protected from external threats.

 Depending on the IoT project, the heightened security and privacy that comes with private cellular connectivity could be worth the price.